 By default, services aren't exported and can't be invoked by any other

-Note: If your app targets Android 5.0 (API level 21) or later,
+Note: If your app targets Android 5.0 (API level 21) or higher, use the

-the implementation of the call.
-We recommend using the
+executing the implementation of the call.
+We recommend using the declarative

-declarative permissions in the manifest, since those are less prone to
+permissions in the manifest, since those are less prone to oversight.

 Caution: Don't confuse client and server permissions; ensure that the called app has appropriate permissions and verify that you grant the same permissions to the calling app.